SamuelWhitton/natural-daina/README.md

     \:sleep;
 }
 ```
 The class methods in the body of an anonymous class object must be overriding a method from a parent class.
 New instance methods can be defined, but they must have the minimum visibility (**---**).
 Type methods and constructors are not allowed.
-The anonymous class object cannot be a partial implementation itself, but it can inherit from a partial constructor and override unimplemented class methods ([see partial class implementations](#partial-class-implementations)) like in the following example:
+The anonymous class object cannot be a partial implementation itself, but it can inherit from a partial constructor and override all unimplemented instance methods ([see partial class implementations](#partial-class-implementations)) like in the following example:
 ```
 [] (Animal) {
     *{